httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

-The term "checksum" describes the output of the application of an algorithm to a sequence of bytes, whereas digest is only used in relation to the value of the fields.
+The term "checksum" describes the output of the application of an algorithm to a sequence of bytes, whereas "digest" is only used in relation to the value contained in the fields.

 Integrity fields: collective term for `Representation-Digest` and `Content-Digest`